chaos-polymtl/lethe/doc/source/examples/unresolved-cfd-dem/gas-solid-spouted-cylinder-bed/gas-solid-spouted-cylinder-bed.rst

 Mesh
 ~~~~~

 In this example, we are simulating a cylinder shaped spouted bed.
-We introduce the flow through a short channel that is connected to the inlet of the bed.
+We introduce the flow through a cylinder of smaller radius channel that  constitutes the inlet of the bed.
 A schematic image is shown below;

 .. image:: images/geometry.png
     :alt: The geometry and boundary conditions